moose-c/Hyde-Platform/prototype/timeseries-website/README.md

 Vite is used to serve a webserver.
 This uses the index.html in our base repository to build the website.

 ### Basic webdevelopment
 Webdeveloping a to broad a subject to explain in any matter of detail.
-It can be learned well through various online resources, a good resource is [MDN]().
+It can be learned well through various online resources, a good resource is [MDN](https://developer.mozilla.org/en-US/).
 For this application, index.html is the main file, through here all scripts and styles are called.
 All other files are within the 'src' folder.
 Styles are within the 'styles' folder and scripts are within the 'modules' folder.
 As an entry, index.html calls the index.js file.
-From within this file, plotting is achieved through called 'display_ts' -> 'fetch_ts' -> 'plot_ts'
+From within this file, multiple scripts are first called to aid in the creation of the base website namely write_html.js fils the indicators and years within the form, create_map.js and allow_selection.js.
+After this, other scripts are called to allow the plotting functionality, first display_ts.js is called, then fetch_th.js which fetches the data from the database using the API, and finally plot_ts.js handles the display of the timeseries.

 ### Openlayers
 Openlayers is a javascript library which can be used to display maps on a webserver.
 How this is done in this project can be seen in the 'create_map.js' module.